NizarIslah/dementia-prediction/README.md

 ##
 ```

 The random forest with default parameters (nTree = 500, mtry = 2) achieves 100% accuracy on the training set and 86.7% on the validation set, performing better than most of the other models.
 The parameters should be fine-tuned to achieve better accuracy on the validation set.
-Below we find the optimal mtry:
+Below I attempt to find the optimal mtry (number of variables at each split):

 ``` r
 a = c()